PizzaRules668/Boca-Chica-KDE-Plasmoid/README.md

-# Boca-Chica-KDE-Plasmoid
+# Boca Chica Plasmoid

-This Plasmoid is used to display the lastest Boca Chica Highway 4 Road Closures, Boca Chica TFR, and Boca Chica Weather
+This is a KDE Plasmiod that is used to display the most recent Highway 4 Road closures.

+And will soon display TFR's